BDC Hamburger Icon

 Bottom LineBottom line

-Whether on a PC or a Mac, these are quick processes that take less than a couple of minutes to execute.
-By conducting this routine maintenance from time to time, you’ll keep your laptop performing to the best of its ability.
+Whether on a PC or a Mac, quick processes and routine maintenance can help keep your laptop performing optimally.

 How to improve computer performance